adityosnrost/fosampleaz/README.md

 ## Create and deploy full scenario failover solution services

-### 1. Deploy Web Apps and Databases with failover resources
+### 1. Create AAD App Client and Retreived Key

-First, We deploy web apps and databases instances that setup with failover feature.
-These setup include traffic manager to manage web apps failover and failover group on these deployed DB.
+First, We need to create AAD App Client and retreived several information that we need to add on appsettings later.
+These are some value that we need to get: tenant_id, grant_type, client_id, client_secret

+Please go through this link tutorial to get required information to be added later: https://blog.jongallant.com/2017/11/azure-rest-apis-postman/

+### 2. Add App Client information to Appsettings file

+Add information that we got from ealier step into your appsettings.json files on FunctionAppFailover folder.
+We need this to be setup, so our application can access resources at Azure

+### 3. Deploy Based Instances

+At this step, we are deploying these instances:
+2 Web Apps, 2 Database with Failover, Traffic Management, Event Hub, Storage, Logic App, and Function App.

+Click below button to automatically deploy your instances using Azure ARM Template:
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-v3-dotnet-core-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-### 2. Deploy Application and Databases (Optional, but recommended)

-Deploy web with database project that you have or using sample project from this repository.
-You can check the web project here ([Dotnet Sample Project](https://github.com/adityosnrost/samplefailover/tree/master/WebApiDrDemoCS)).
+You can check the web project here ([Dotnet Sample Project](https://github.com/adityosnrost/fosampleaz/tree/master/WebApiDrDemoCS)).

-### 3. Deploy and config alert solution
+### 3. Deploy final Instances and manage your email account on Logic App

-We need to config traffic manager to send information of current status into event hub and monitored by stream analytics.
-First, we deploy event hub and stream analytics through this template button below:
+After we have apps and database instances, we need to add Streaming Analytics to finalized our end to end auto failover for this project.
+Why Streaming Analytics is seperated from template in step 3?
+There are some limitation on function listkey to get our functions app listkey added into Streaming Analytics.
+Functions need to be fully deployed with source control to finished.

+Click below button to automatically deploy your instances using Azure ARM Template:
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-v3-dotnet-core-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-After deployment is successful, then we config event hub to capture traffic manager event.
+After deployment is successful, then we config logic app office 365 connectors.
+Open your Azure portal, go to Logic App deployment.
+Click on app designer and manage the office 365 connector to use your email domain.

-. . . . . .

-### 3. Deploy the failover solution services
+## NOTE

 If not already done : fork the repo (IMPORTANT!).

-This part, we will deploy Functions, and Logic App using ARM deployment template below.
-Please check appsettings.json and match them with your deployment on Azure.
-This setting is very important to be set up.
-Those setup is for running scripts on web failover event that occured and sending alert / do failover on DB.

 Make sure that your changes is commited and push into your repository.
 Then deploy the solution using below deploy to azure button.